 We are a group of retired/semi-retired people (established in 2003) who meet together to share learning and experience through creative and leisure activities.
 We cover the areas of Coldstream, Jedburgh, Kelso, Melrose, Hawick and surrounding areas and are run by a Committee elected annually from members.

 Our monthly meeting is held in Kelso and 37 interest groups meet regularly in various locations.

-We meet on the 2nd Monday of each month (except July and August) in Kelso Rugby Club, Poynder Park, Kelso.
+In normal circumstances, we meet on the 2nd Monday of each month (except July and August) in Kelso Rugby Club, Poynder Park, Kelso.
 Meetings start at 2 p.m.sharp and include guest speakers on topics ranging from cultural matters to health, local history and topical interest.
 There is also a chance to socialise with other members, a book swap, information about groups, refreshments and a raffle.
 The meetings are free of charge for members.